 Here is an example of the relieving letter with its format.

-factoHR’s HR software provides letter generation feature through which you can generate multiple letters like joining letter, transfer letter, appraisal letter, etc with just a click.
-HR software also offers other features like document management, workflow-based approval, organizational chart, salary management, survey and many more, Try it now.
+Embracing the importance of a relieving letter and investing the time to create a high-quality document demonstrates an organization’s commitment to supporting their employees throughout their career paths. factoHR’s HR software provides a letter generation feature through which you can generate multiple letters, like joining letter, transfer letter, appraisal letter, etc with just a click.
+The software also offers other features like document management, workflow-based approval, organizational chart, salary management, survey, and many more, Try it now.

-A relieving letter is written after the acceptance of the employee's resignation, and it is the final procedures after the resignation.
-Whereas the experience letter is written to certify a particular employee's experience for a span of time they have worked for your company.
-It is written as proof for the new employers about the employees' experience.
+A relieving letter is written after the acceptance of the employee’s resignation, and it is the final procedure after the resignation.
+Whereas the experience letter is written to certify a particular employee’s experience for the span of time they have worked for your company.
+It is written as proof for the new employers about the employees’ experience.